Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

+which can be interpreted as either \textit{[I saw the boy] and [the girl [MASK] tall].}, or \textit{I saw [the boy and the girl [MASK] tall]}.
 Therefore, \textit{[MASK]} can be either singular or plural.
 Likewise, they first probe for the model's syntactic representation, and then flip the structure of the syntax tree from one of the above interpretations to the other.
-The way they do the flipping is a gradient-based algorithm informed by trained probes.
-Similar findings are reported as in the AlterRep paper, suggesting BERT-based models are using syntax in agreement prediction.
-However, no extrinsic evaluation of Faithfulness is provided. \\
+Similar findings are reported, suggesting BERT-based models are using syntax in agreement prediction.
+However, no extrinsic evaluation of faithfulness is provided.